AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Marker.md

 * {api:anychart.core.annotations.Marker#hoverFill}hoverFill(){api}, {api:anychart.core.annotations.Marker#hoverHatchFill}hoverHatchFill(){api}, {api:anychart.core.annotations.Marker#hoverStroke}hoverStroke(){api} configure the visual settings on hover
 * {api:anychart.core.annotations.Marker#selectFill}selectFill(){api}, {api:anychart.core.annotations.Marker#selectHatchFill}selectHatchFill(){api}, {api:anychart.core.annotations.Marker#selectStroke}selectStroke(){api} configure the visual settings on select

-In the sample below, there are two Marker annotations with some of the visual settings configured:
+In the sample below, there are two Marker annotations with some of the visual settings configured (by using an object in the first case and methods in the second):

 ```
 // create the first Marker annotation and configure its visual settings
 marker1 = controller.marker({
-    xAnchor: "2006-07-30",
+    xAnchor: "2008-07-13",
-    valueAnchor: 17.24,
+    valueAnchor: 21.66,
-    hoverFill: "#398CAE 0.3",
-    hoverStroke: "2 #FF0000",
     selectFill: "#398CAE 0.3",
     selectHatchFill: "brick",
     selectStroke: "5 #FF0000"